fmager/real-time/m1_memory_hierarchies/s8_exercises.md

 # \*Exercises
 Pen and paper exercises to come.
 Speak to a classmate about your solutions.
+Which pointer kills the garbage collector?

 Extend the computational graph with an inplace operation for the ReLU operator (only for the non-fused ReLU)